arcilli/investsuite-api-docs/docs/value-added-apis/custom_data.md

 To overwrite a certain type of composition data for one or more instruments, simply provide the data for these instruments and types on the dates to overwrite again.

-## Custom Composition Timeseries Data
+## Custom Composition Timeseries POST

 Composition timeseries data of an instrument provides a look-through of the underlying instruments according to certain composition types at certain dates.
 Examples are the asset class or country composition of a fund on a certain date.
 Using this endpoint, a client can upload composition data on different composition types for specific instruments, for certain dates (timeseries).